-Information in this section is primarily derived from 2011 Census data as reported by the Australian Bureau of Statistics.
-This section has been updated by the University of Western Sydney.
+Information in this section is primarily derived from 2021 Census data as reported by the Australian Bureau of Statistics.

 Australia has a unique history that has shaped the diversity of its peoples, their cultures and lifestyles today.
-Three major contributors to Australia’s demographic make-up are a diverse Indigenous population, a British colonial past and extensive immigration from many different countries and cultures.
-Today, Australia’s population of about 23 million is one of the most culturally and linguistically diverse populations in the world.
+Three major contributors to Australia’s demographic make-up are a diverse Aboriginal and Torres Strait Islander population, a British colonial past and extensive immigration from many different countries and cultures.
+Today, Australia’s population of about 25.4 million is one of the most culturally and linguistically diverse populations in the world.

 Collectively, Australians speak over 200 languages.
-Languages other than English are spoken by about 16% of the population with about 61,000 people speaking an Indigenous language.
-Other than English, the most common languages spoken today are Chinese, Italian, Greek and Arabic.
-There are over 50 Indigenous languages and Australian creoles actively spoken by Australians.
+Languages other than English are spoken by about 23% of the population.
+Of these, about 79,000 people reported speaking an Aboriginal or Torres Strait Islander language.
+Other than English, the most common languages spoken today are Mandarin, Arabic, Vietnamese and Cantonese.
+There are over 167 Aboriginal and Torres Strait Islander languages and Australian creoles spoken.

-The major religion in Australia is Christianity with about 61% of the population identifying as Christian.
-This group comprises over 70 different Christian denominations with the major denominations being Catholic; Anglican; Uniting Church; Presbyterian and Reformed; and Eastern Orthodox.
-Other major religions represented in Australia today include Buddhism (2.4% of the population), Islam (2.1%), Hinduism (1.28%) and Judaism (0.45%).
-About 7,361 Australians practise Aboriginal traditional religions.
-About 22% of Australians have no religion.
+The major religion in Australia is Christianity with 43.9% of the population identifying as Christian.
+This group comprises 19 different Christian denominations with the major denominations being Catholic; Anglican; Christian; Uniting Church; Eastern Orthodox and Presbyterian and Reformed.
+Other major religions represented in Australia today include Islam (3.5% of the population), Hinduism (2.9%), Buddhism (2.6%), and Judaism (less than 1%).
+Almost 8,000 Australians practise Aboriginal traditional religions.
+Almost 39% of Australians reported having no religion.